First Biker War: 1978

-Le Tourbillion massacre
+Le Tourbillon massacre

 The Outlaws saw the possibility of a Hells Angel chapter being established in Ontario by way of the Wild Ones as a threat.
-On October 12, 1978, two American Outlaws, one from Miami and the other from Detroit, entered Le Tourbillion after following the Angels.
+On October 12, 1978, two American Outlaws, one from Miami and the other from Detroit, entered Le Tourbillon after following the Angels.
 One Angel, Louis "Ti-Oui" Lapierre, rose to confront the two American Outlaws, only to be gunned down when one of the Outlaws pulled out his handgun while the other Outlaw pulled out a sawed-off shotgun and opened fire on the party in the booth.
 One of the Angels, Jean Brochu, was killed, while Lapierre and another Angel, Bruno Coulombe, were badly wounded.
 The Wild Ones also suffered losses, with George "Chico" Mousseau and Gary "Gator" Davies killed.
 Stadnick survived by hiding under the table.
 Buteau learned that the man who hired the two American Outlaws was Roland "Roxy" Dutemple of the Outlaw Montreal chapter, and sent ace assassin Yves "Apache" Trudeau to kill him.
 However, it wouldn't be until March 29, 1979 that the deed would be complete, with Dutemple being killed by a car bomb.